This privacy statement provides information about the processing and the protection of your personal data.

-Employers and their staff are responsible as processors of jobseekers' CVs according to Regulation (EC).
-45/2001 in accordance with this Privacy Statement.
+Employers and their staff are responsible as processors of jobseekers' CVs according to Regulation (EU) 2018/1725 in accordance with this Privacy Statement.
 Further processing outside the strict scope of the system is regulated by the General Data Protection Regulation (Regulation (EU) 2016/679).
 One example of such a processing is the evaluation of the jobseekers' skills and suitability for a given vacancy, carried out independent of the search criteria provided by the system.
-This does not fall within the EJD website's explicit functions and is thus outside the control and responsibility of the European Commission.
+This does not fall within the EJD website's explicit functions and is thus outside the control and responsibility of the European Labour Authority.

-B) Specific conditions for the use of the EJD website
+B) Specific terms and conditions for the use of the EURES portal services

-1. In accepting these conditions, individuals agree to use the site solely to announce their availability as jobseekers to employers and recruitment professionals such as EURES Advisers.
+1. In accepting these conditions, individuals agree to use the site solely to announce their availability as jobseekers to employers and recruitment professionals such as EURES Staff.

 2. In accepting these conditions, employers agree to use the site solely to make contact with jobseekers for the purpose of offering a job or assignment with the employer's own undertaking, or with an undertaking which the employer is representing.
 Any offer of employment shall be consistent with the wishes expressed by the jobseeker in his/her profile.